go-kit/kit/loadbalancer/README.md

 ```

 It's also possible to wrap a load balancer with a retry strategy, so that it
-can used as an endpoint directly.
-This may make load balancers more convenient
+can be used as an endpoint directly.
+This may make load balancers more
-to use, at the cost of fine-grained control of failure.
+convenient to use, at the cost of fine-grained control of failures.

 ```go
 func main() {